gatsbyjs/gatsby/docs/blog/2019-07-11-user-testing-accessible-client-routing/index.md

 ## Client-rendering in Gatsby

 Gatsby [builds](/docs/glossary#build) [static](/docs/glossary#static) HTML pages with Node.js (a.k.a.
 “SSR”), which is great for both accessibility and performance: by default, pages will render without JavaScript and links will navigate through the site with traditional page refreshes like they should.
-With client-side JavaScript enabled, Gatsby scripts will download and [hydrate](/docs/glossary#hydration) the site into a full React.js web application that can manipulate the [DOM](/docs/glossary#dom) and provide a smooth user experience.
+With client-side JavaScript enabled, Gatsby scripts will download and [hydrate](/docs/glossary#hydration) the site into a full React web application that can manipulate the [DOM](/docs/glossary#dom) and provide a smooth user experience.
 In this context, Gatsby sites must be accessible and use the best techniques possible, hence the desire for user research data to better support people with disabilities.

 ## Common accessibility barriers in client-rendered web apps